Privacy Policy

 • Automatically via cookies and analytics when you use our website.

+Notification that we have or are collecting personal information either directly or indirectly will depend on the situation.
 You can disable cookies in your browser settings; doing so may affect some features of our website.

 Purposes for which we use personal information - We only use personal information for the reason it was collected, or for something closely related to that reason.
 We will not use it for something different unless we have your consent or are required or permitted to do so by law.
 Examples include;